dCache/dcache-book2/intouch.md

 >
 > If the cells are well-known, they can be accessed without adding the domain-scope.
 See [Chapter 5, The Cell Package](config-cellpackage.md) for more information.

-The domains that are running on the DCACHE-instance, can be viewed in the layout-configuration (see  [Chapter 2, Installing dCache](install.md)).
+The domains that are running on the dCache-instance, can be viewed in the layout-configuration (see  [Chapter 2, Installing dCache](install.md)).
 Additionally, there is the `topo` cell, which keeps track of the instance's domain topology.
 If it is running, it can be used to obtain the list of domains the following way:

 > **NOTE**
 >